Free cookie consent management tool by TermsFeed Policy Generator

 Investigation procedure

-Procedure for the adoption of measures
+Procedure for adopting measures

 All those who transmit their notifications will have the following guarantees: